-Managing roles with the role editor
+Managing roles with the Role editor

-When creating a new role it’s as easy as choosing a name for it and then selecting permissions by checking the boxes for what the role should be allowed to perform.
+When creating a new role, it’s as easy as choosing a name for it and then selecting permissions by checking the boxes for what the role should be allowed to perform.

 The role type option is important because it decides available permissions to set on the role.
 Users with roles that have the:

 ASSIGNED role type will only be allowed to perform actions that he/she has permission to perform on assigned tasks.
-This will also limit the user to only see projects with tasks he/she is assigned to.
+This will also limit the user to only seeing projects with tasks he/she is assigned to.

 PROJECT role type will be allowed to perform actions that he/she has permission to perform project-wide on specified projects.